tgvashworth/tgvashworth.github.io/_posts/2016-06-27-twitter-search-query-parser.md

 The other important component relating to the grammar is a parser that implements it.

 I used [James][jcoglan]'s *parser-generator* library [Canopy][canopy].
-Passing a grammar file to [Canopy][canopy] generates code for a parser a dependency-free parser to which you can pass strings and receive a parsed tree, or a syntax error.
+Passing a grammar file to [Canopy][canopy] generates code for a dependency-free parser to which you can pass strings and receive a parsed tree, or a syntax error.
 This is what the library uses internally to parse the query into an AST.

 Canopy supports multiple output languages (JavaScript, Java, Python and Ruby) which makes the grammar of this library potentially even more useful in the future!